kushidesign/kushi/README.md

 <br>

 ## Styles as tokenized keywords
-With the `css`, `sx`, and `cssrule` macros, the simplest and most convenient way to describe styles is the usage of tokenized keywords.
+With the `css`, `sx`, and `defcss` macros, the simplest and most convenient way to describe styles is the usage of tokenized keywords.
 These keywords contain a `--`, and represent a css prop and value pair (split on `--`).